William Thomas Quick: Blog "Daily Pundit"

 Quick started blogging at Daily Pundit in 2001.
 It continues as a group blog.

-The word "blogosphere" is due to Quick, who proposed it on Daily Pundit in 2001.
+The word "blogosphere" is credited by some to Quick, who proposed it on Daily Pundit in 2001.

 American Conservative Party

 In February 2008, Quick was among those involved (he describes himself as "the guy who dreamed up the damned name of the party, registered it, built your first web site, and gave you your first publicity") in the creation of a third party called the American Conservative Party as an alternative to the Democratic and Republican parties.
 He has since repudiated this organization repeatedly on his blog.

-W. T. Quick Blog

-In July 2011, Quick started the blog W.T.
-Quick to blog about his writing and publishing efforts past, present and future.